A Beginner’s Guide to First Lady Pat Nixon

 May 1975 – Pat Nixon traveled back to her hometown of Artesia, now called Cerritos for the opening of an elementary school named in her honor.
 She remarked with happiness, “I’m proud to have the school carry my name.”

-February 1980, Pat and Richard Nixon moved to the East Coast to be closer to their children and grandchildren, Jennie, Alex, Melanie, and Christopher.
+February 1980, Pat and Richard Nixon moved to the East Coast to be closer to their children and grandchildren.

 Pat Nixon met her final years with grace.
 She died at her home in Park Ridge, New Jersey, on June 22, 1993 surrounded by family.
-Her legacy and contributions throughout her life continue to serve as a reminder of her strength and enduring love for people.
-She is buried next to her husband, Richard Nixon, at the Richard Nixon Presidential Library and Museum in Yorba Linda, California.
+Her legacy and contributions throughout her life continue to serve as a reminder of her strength and endearing love for people.
+She is buried at the Richard Nixon Presidential Library and Museum in Yorba Linda, California.